dagger/dagger/docs/core-concepts/1221-action.md

 One consequence of arbitrary nesting is that Dagger doesn't need to distinguish between "pipelines" and "steps": everything is an action.
 Some actions are just more complex and powerful than others.
 This is a defining feature of Dagger.

+### Universe packages

+Universe packages are ready-to-use composite actions with embedded domain logic.

+They are abstractions on top of other actions, aiming to:

+1. Promote code reusability
+2. Enforce good practices
+3. Abstract complexity

+For example, the [netlify](https://github.com/dagger/dagger/blob/v0.2.28/pkg/universe.dagger.io/netlify/netlify.cue) package is based on the [docker](https://github.com/dagger/dagger/blob/v0.2.28/pkg/universe.dagger.io/docker/build.cue) and the [bash](https://github.com/dagger/dagger/blob/v0.2.28/pkg/universe.dagger.io/bash/bash.cue) actions.
+It is a composite action that we rely on internally whenever we need to deploy code on this platform.

 ## Lifecycle of an Action

 A composite action's lifecycle has 4 stages: